Subscription Modal Banner

 Already have a validated business idea?
 Check out these articles on how to get started!

-When figuring out how to start a small capital business in the Philippines, know that it will involve some capital.
-You need money to buy equipment, tools, supplies, and materials, as well as to cover ongoing costs for six to 12 months before you make a profit.
+When figuring out how to start a small capital business in the Philippines, know that you still need money to buy equipment, tools, supplies, and materials, as well as to cover ongoing costs for six to 12 months before you make a profit.

-Start with listing down all the required expenses for starting your business.
+Start by listing down all the required expenses for starting your business.
 Group them into two categories:

 • One-time startup costs: Market research, branding, licenses and permits, initial inventory, grand opening event, etc.